 Trustee, Work Study Coordinator, Six District Educational Compact, Intervention Specialist, Tallmadge City Schools

 A passionate and skilled professional in the field of Special Education, Ken brings years of both career and personal experience to the Charles and Salome Reymann Foundation.
 Developing transition programs for local public high schools, Ken is driven to assist individuals with disabilities to ensure positive post-graduation outcomes in their specific field of interest.
 For decades, Ken and his wife Leah have been presenters at conferences for individuals with Autism, Hearing Impairments, and those who are accessibility challenged.
 He supports the Deaf Outreach Church, the Ohio Special Olympics and holds a Transition Endorsement for Kent State University.

-An exciting addition to our organization is the creation of an Advisory Board, which is a power panel of executive talent that will guide the board on strategy, become our advocates and leverage their influence to support our cause.
-Joining our newly-formed Advisory Board are:
+An exciting expansion to our organization is our Advisory Board, which is a power panel of executive talent that guides the board on strategy, leverages their influence and advocates in support our cause.
+Joining our Advisory Board are:

 - Bill Considine, CEO Emeritus, Akron Children’s Hospital

 - Gary L. Cook, President & CEO, Direction Home Akron Canton Area Agency on Aging and Disabilities

 - Kenneth Orihel, Retired President & CEO, Akron Hardware